A mea culpa from Apple is rarer than a sunny day in January.

 But in late December, the California company apologised for intentionally slowing down older iPhones without revealing to customers that it was doing so.

-The iPhone 6, iPhone 6s and iPhone SE have all seen their performance deliberately hampered in what Apple claims is a bid to improve the longevity of devices.
+The iPhone 6 have all seen their performance deliberately hampered in what Apple claims is a bid to improve the longevity of devices.

 Consumers, though, believe the move was part of a concerted bid to push them into upgrading to newer models, something Apple CEO Tim Cook has vehemently denied.